SergheiMihailov/software-design-vu/docs/assignment2.md

 - Editor mode: The editor loads content if the editor opened a existing snippet, and a blank page otherwise.
 On exit, the user is prompted to either save the file or not.
 - Prompt for ID: In case of deleting or editing a snippet, the user is prompted for the ID of the snippet to be deleted/edited.
 If the ID is valid the snippet is deleted/opened in the editor.
 - View found snippets: In event of filtering, the user can specify parameters for filtering on title name, content or tags and the found snippets are displayed.
 - Quit: quit the program

+#### Second state machine diagram
+We believe that one state machine covers the entire state space of our application and a second one is not necessary for either descriptive or prescriptive purposes (we tried hard to come up with another state machine diagram idea).

 ## Sequence diagrams
 Author(s): Milos